sidahal2018/config-mgt-ansible/README.md

 2. Create a new repository and name it "pbl".

 ### 2 - Create VM  ###
-Only on this server, Ansible will be installed.

 1. Login into your GCP account.
 2. Create Centos8 Control Machine
 3. Login in to the control machine
-4. Create directoy to store all our Ansible file
+4. Create directoy to store all our ansible file
+5. Installing ansible on control machine.
+   `sudo yum epel-release`
+  `sudo yum install ansible`
-5. Installing Ansible with pip
+6. Installing Ansible with pip

 Ansible can be installed with pip, the Python package manager.
 If pip isn’t already available on your system of Python, run the following commands to install it:

-$ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+` curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
-$ python get-pip.py --user
+` python get-pip.py --user`

-upgrading python to 2.9 to 2.10.14
+7. upgrading python to 2.9 to 2.10.14

 If you have Ansible 2.9 or older installed, you need to use pip uninstall ansible first to remove older versions of Ansible before re-installing it.

-first we check pip: which pip3 pip3 uninstall ansible
+8. first we check pip and uninstall ansible
- install: pip3 install ansible
+`which pip3`
+ `pip3 uninstall ansible`
+9. installing ansible with pip:
+`pip3 install ansible`

-To connect to Remote servers,
+#### To connect to Remote servers
 Gennerate ssh keys and copy it to remote servers ssh-copy-id -i .ssh/id_rsa.pub root@54.147.121.140

-[ Client Machines]
+#### On remote servers upadte
-on nfs,jwebservers,db,and jenkins-master client machines:
+client machines:

 * sudo su
 * passwd
 * sudo nano /etc/ssh/sshd_config